gorango/flowcraft/docs/examples/5_rag.md

 Build a RAG agent that ingests a document, generates embeddings, performs vector searches, and synthesizes answers using complex data structures and robust serialization.

+This example highlights the use of `superjson` for handling complex data types like `Map`, `Date`, and custom class instances in the workflow context.
+For more details on serialization, read about [Serializers](/guide/serializers).

 ```mermaid
 graph TD
 	A[Load & Chunk Document] --> B[Generate Embeddings]